Questions and answers

 Late effects of childhood cancer and its treatment may affect many aspects of life and we want to obtain an extensive picture.
 Therefore, the questionnaire is quite comprehensive.

-This are important aspects of all our lives.
-We would like to find out if former childhood cancer patients face any disadvantages or needs for support in these areas.
+These are important aspects of all our lives.
+We want to find out whether former childhood cancer patients face any challenges or might require additional support in these aspects.

-We fully understand that there are questions that you cannot or do not want to answer because some events in the past are difficult to remember or you feel that some questions are too intimate.
-If you decide to skip a question, please continue with the next ones that you feel comfortable with.
+We fully understand that there are questions that you cannot or do not want to answer.
+If you decide to skip a question, e.g. because it is too intimate or you cannot remember, please continue with the next one that you feel comfortable answering.

 In processing, storing, and analysing the information, we strictly follow Swiss legal regulations and data protection laws.

 Your responses are entered into a database set-up specifically for that purpose.
-Your name and address are kept separate in a database reserved for administrative purposes.
+Your name and address are kept seperate in another database reserved for administrative purposes.
 Both databases fulfil high safety standards.
-Access to them is restricted to the SCCSS team, with no team member having access to both your name / address and your responses.
+Access to them is restricted to the SCCSS team.

 Provided that they fulfil strict requirements, the SCCSS team may provide researchers with selected, anonymized data needed to answer specific research questions.
 As a result, researchers do not know which individuals contributed information to the SCCSS.
 Research findings – irrespective of where and how they are communicated – can never be traced to the individuals who contributed the data.